 Hounds, like the sporting group, were bred to hunt.
-Some breed use an extremely developed sense of smell while others fearlessly and relentlessly chase the prey down.
-Certain breeds are able to produce a unique baying sound unlike any other dog group.
-Today, these dogs still have high profile jobs including bomb and drug sniffing, search and rescue, and crime investigation.
+Some breeds use an extremely developed sense of smell while others fearlessly and relentlessly chase the prey down.
+Certain breeds are able to produce a unique baying sound, unlike any other dog group.
+Today, these dogs still have high-profile jobs including bomb and drug-sniffing, search and rescue, and crime investigation.
 See below for a complete list:

 DIETS FOR THE HOUNDS

-The working breeds were established from large guardian, herding and Spitz-type dogs.
-They were mostly developed to protect livestock, property or families.
-Some were bred a sled dogs and have incredible strength, stamina and resilience in freezing temperatures.
+The working breeds were established from the large guardian, herding, and Spitz-type dogs.
+They were mostly developed to protect livestock, property, or families.
+Some were bred sled dogs and have incredible strength, stamina, and resilience in freezing temperatures.
 They are fiercely protective and loyal and must be handled by dog-experienced owners.
 The large size of the working dogs makes them less desirable as a beginner’s dog.
 See below for a complete breed list:

 Akita, Alaskan Malamute, Bernese Mountain Dog, Boxer, Bullmastiff, Canaan Dog, Canadian Eskimo Dog, Cane Corso, Doberman Pinscher, Entlebucher Mountain Dog, Eurasier, Great Dane, Great Pyrenees, Greenland Dog, Karelian Bear Dog, Komondor, Kuvasz, Leonberger, Mastiff, Newfoundland, Portuguese Water Dog, Rottweiler, Samoyed, Giant Schnauzer, Standard Schnauzer, Siberian Husky, St. Bernard